-Iedere vorm van opname van therapiesessies is zonder voorafgaande schriftelijke toestemming van alle partijen ten stelligste verboden.
+Iedere vorm van opname van therapiesessies zonder voorafgaande schriftelijke toestemming van alle partijen is ten stelligste verboden.
 Inbreuken worden zonder uitzondering aan het Parket gemeld.

 DUUR VAN THERAPIE EN AFRONDING

-Overweeg je vroeger – dit is voortijdig – te stoppen, dan kondig je dit in een (groeps-)sessie aan zodat er in de eerste plaats ruimte gemaakt wordt om dit rustig te bespreken.
+Overweeg je vroeger – dit is voortijdig – te stoppen, dan kondig je dit in een (groeps-)sessie tijdig aan zodat er in de eerste plaats ruimte gemaakt wordt om dit rustig te bespreken.
 Zo kan er dan beslist worden om al dan niet de sessies te stoppen dan wel verder te zetten.
 Vervolgens kan ieder zich voorbereiden op het eventuele afscheid, in een van de volgende afsluitende sessies.
 Er wordt van één ieder verwacht zich aan deze afspraken te houden.
 Uiteraard blijf je welkom om een onderbroken therapie later verder te zetten.)

 Eventueel kan ik, met uw toestemming, uw doorverwijzer of huisarts op de hoogte brengen van het werkkader dat naar aanleiding van de intakefase werd vastgelegd.
 Dit gebeurt enkel met uw toestemming omdat er volledig beroepsgeheim geldt.
 Deze communicatie met derden gaat nooit over de inhoud van de therapie.